An Overview of Numeristics and Equipoint Analysis

 Figure 3 is a diagram of the infinitesimals, through an infinitely magnifying microscope view.

-We pick one infinitesimal which is not at the origin of the unfolded class and denote it $0'$, and we similarly pick one unfolded infinite and denote it $\8'$.
+We pick one infinitesimal which is not at the origin of the unfolded class and denote it $0'$.
+In the unfolding of $\8$, we similarly pick one unfolded infinite and denote it $\8'$.

 x f(x) 0 (x,f(x)) x + 0′ f(x + 0′)